vforgione/django-types/README.md

 two properties are created, `team` as expected, and `team_id`.
 Also, a related manager called `user_set` is created on `Team` for the reverse access.

-In order to properly add typing to the foreing key itself and also for the created ids you can do something like this:
+In order to properly add typing to the foreign key itself and also for the created ids you can do something like this:

 ```python